PearTreeLabs/PTLViewDebugger/README.md

 ## Description
 Useful tools for debugging your view layouts.

-When a view looks a bit out of place, but you can't be tell why, use PTLViewDebugger to figure it out.
-Using [`recursiveDescription`](https://developer.apple.com/library/ios/technotes/tn2239/_index.html) helps a bit, but it can be hard to find the view you were looking for in the resulting wall of text.
-Supplement it with `ptl_showDebugBorder` and `ptl_recursiveDescription` to visually map a view's border color to it's description.
+When a view looks a bit out of place and you can't be tell why, use PTLViewDebugger to figure it out.
+PTLViewDebugger helps you debug your views by adding colored borders to your view hierarchy just use `ptl_showDebugBorder` to add a randomly colored border to the view or view hierarchy you're debugging.
+If that's not enough, PTLViewDebugger enhances the private  [`recursiveDescription`](https://developer.apple.com/library/ios/technotes/tn2239/_index.html) API so that if you use that while debugging the resulting wall of text is styled with the border colors of each view.

 ## Usage
 ### In Code

         [view ptl_showDebugBorder:YES];
-        NSLog(@"%@", [view ptl_recursiveDescription]);
+        NSLog(@"%@", [view recursiveDescription]);

 ### In Debugger